Why You Need To Replace Your Tile Flooring

 Removing Ceramic Flooring Systems

 Removing ceramic tile flooring can be, and usually is, a disaster.
 The process is laborious and time-consuming.
 Equipment needs to be brought in, the tile needs to be jackhammered away, and then the tile needs to be physically removed from the site, which can be dangerous due to how razor-sharp broken ceramic tile is.
-All of this has the potential to leave dust and contaminants in the surrounding area that would need to be addressed, especially for a commercial kitchen.
+All of this has the potential to leave dust and contaminants in the surrounding area that would need to be addressed, especially for a commercial kitchen flooring project.

 The Most Cost-Effective Long Term Solution